saeedkhaki92/Traffic-Sign-Classifier/README.md

 ## instructions

-To train the network form scarth, run the Traffic_Sign_Classifier.iphnb.
+To train the network form scarth, run the Traffic_Sign_Classifier.ipynb.